sba1/simpledance/ReadMe.txt

 SimpleDance uses the SWT GUI Library, coming the eclipse open source platform.
-For easier installing procedure these library is included inside the distrubtion archive (windows only).
+For easier installing procedure these library is included inside the distribution archive (windows only).
 If it's not the case look at http://www.eclipse.org how to obtain it.

 Usage
 ~~~~~
 Windows user just need to double click the simpledance.bat file.
 It
-should work right out the box (if the requirements are fulflied).
+should work right out the box (if the requirements are fulfilled).

 Contact
 ~~~~~~~
 SimpleDance probably has many bugs.
-So please send Bugreports to sebauer@t-online.de
+So please send bug reports to mail@sebastianbauer.info
-Also new Dance patterns would be much appreciated.
+Also new dance patterns would be much appreciated.
 As I'm a dance beginner I cannot do this myself.
 So this depends on you.
 Feel free to send me also suggestion how to improve this software.
 If you miss something just inform me and I'll try to add this in